 What we're doing

-The end product is a completely sustainable and 100% biodegradable packaging material with the same protective properties as polystyrene that will naturally decompose in your garden or landfill.
+Our material is completely sustainable and 100% biodegradable.
+It has the same protective properties as polystyrene and naturally degrades in your garden or landfill.

 How we're doing it

-We work together with our clients to create sustainable packaging designs that will easily replace and fit into existing processes.
+We work with our clients to create sustainable packaging designs that easily replace and fit into existing processes.

 Once the packaging is designed, we manufacture the finished product.
 We work with our clients to scale up order quantities and ship globally.